-Agent/Broker Compensation - Guidance on Compensation Payments
+Guidance on Compensation Payments

-- The compensation year is January 1st through December 31st, regardless of the month the beneficiary enrolls in their plan. - Initial compensation is paid either the full amount, or is prorated, depending on the beneficiary enrollment date. - Payment must be pro-rated for mid-year renewals. - Recoupment of compensation must occur for the months a member is not in a plan.
+The compensation year is January 1st through December 31st, regardless of the month the beneficiary enrolls in their plan.

-Agent/Broker Compensation - Guidance on Compensation Payments - continued
+Initial compensation is paid either the full amount, or is pro-rated, depending on the beneficiary enrollment date.

+Payment must be pro-rated for mid-year renewals.

+Recoupment of compensation must occur for the months a member is not in a plan.

+Rapid Disenrollment

 Rapid disenrollment means the member disenrolled from the plan within the first three months of enrollment.

 Additionally, rapid disenrollment compensation recovery applies when a beneficiary uses OEP to make an enrollment change.

 Rapid disenrollment compensation recovery does not apply when a beneficiary enrolls in a plan effective October 1, November 1, or December 1, and uses the Annual Election Period to make changes to their current plan for an effective date of January 1 of the following year.

 If a beneficiary enrolls for October 1, November 1 or December 1 and disenrolls from the plan unrelated to the AEP, the Plan/Part D Sponsor should recover compensation based on the rapid disenrollment.
 Rapid disenrollment compensation recovery does not apply when CMS determines that recoupment is not in the best interests of the Medicare program.